beczkowb/csvparser/README.md

 # About
 Library for parsing csv files using declared django-style parser classes.
 It uses standard csv package.
-Tested on python3.4.
+Tested on python 2.7 and 3.4.

 # Installation
 `pip install csvparser`